-The History Behind The Virtual Assistance Industry
+The History Behind the Virtual Assistance Industry

 So, what is the Virtual Assistance Industry?
 Let me explain a bit about the history behind this term.
 Being a secretary was the very beginning of The Birth of Virtual Assistance.
-Since the 40’s the profession has evolved to include a wide variety of different services.
-Today it is referred to as administrative, but this is not the only category of services that belong to this new & exciting profession.
+Since the ’40s, the profession has evolved to include a wide variety of different services.
+Today it is referred to as administrative, but this is not the only category of services that belongs to this new & exciting profession.

 The Virtual Assistance Industry has a rich but little-known history of individuals and organizations that saw an opportunity.
 The opportunity in the work-at-home arena to develop and grow businesses that could support and sustain families.
 Many women and men walked the walk and talked the talk that propelled the industry to become the small business resource it is today.